meowdao/solaris/README.md

 Dependencies
 ------------
-You have to have nodejs and ruby to compile the project
+You have to have nodejs to run the project

-- nodejs 0.10.28
+- nodejs 0.10.29
-- ruby 1.9.3

 It may work on lower versions but I have not tested it